SharePoint/sp-dev-docs/docs/sp-add-ins/add-a-workflow-to-a-sharepoint-hosted-sharepoint-add-in.md

 # Add a workflow to a SharePoint-hosted SharePoint Add-in
 Learn how to include a workflow in a SharePoint Add-in.

+ > [!NOTE]
-> **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
+ > The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
 For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 This is the sixth in a series of articles about the basics of developing SharePoint-hosted SharePoint Add-ins.
 You should first be familiar with  [SharePoint Add-ins](sharepoint-add-ins.md) and the previous articles in this series: